tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

 ### It is the source file for the HTML changelog as well
 ### as the Sparkle appcast feed.
 ### NOTE - do not use colon otherwise you'll get an error like private method gsub called for #
+### NOTE - do not start note entries with the ` character it.
+It causes an error that prevents page build. #
 ###
 tag: Installation
 layout: changelog